 The final design of Ultimate is on the critical path for the Pixel part of the HFT.
 A delay in finalizing the design and going into production will result in a delay in schedule.
 A schedule delay will not transform into a cost increase since the IST and the production of the inner support structure do not depend on the readiness of the Pixel detector.
 The Pixel can be installed independently in a one-day interval.

-Not meeting the integration time requirement would impact the physics measurement via an increased pile-up and thus lower signal to background.
-The risk for this is considered low.
 The risk for a schedule delay due to not meeting the integration time requirements is low.
-The development of the Ultimate is on schedule and there are no known or anticipated showstoppers.
+The development of the Ultimate is on schedule and there are no known or anticipated show stoppers.